Saturday, September 21, 2024

 If you may think that everyone sees the same stars as you, you would be wrong.
 Many of the stars visible in Perth, Australia are different from those visible in New York City.

 Thus it is not surprising that our human perception of the absolute may NOT be the absolute’s perception of itself.
 Einstein showed that perspective matters when viewing an absolute.
-That is the basis of his Theory of Relativity which deals which different perspectives of the frame of reference by observers of the absolute speed of light.
+That is the basis of his Theory of Relativity which deals which different frames of reference by observers of the absolute speed of light.

 However Einstein solved his equations assuming that space was Euclidean, flat.
 If space is instead hyperbolic, that also makes a difference.
 What may be assumed to have imaginary solutions, for faster than light speeds, might instead only be a difference in perception.
 Instead, two solutions with NO imaginary solutions, may only be different solutions on sheets of the same surface.
 (A hyperbolic surface has two sheets, with opposite signs).